defiant00/dnd/README.md

   * yellow green

 # To Do

-* for the current battle, after the first is finished, Germain should distract the 3rd then jump out of the way so Oakenbeard can "fall" him (which splits the sky)

-* Anno asked the leatherworker to make them something from the bear skin.
-Will take a few days between other jobs, and can then be picked up and taken to Averitt's.
-* Averitt will have his anvil back (and is excited), and will be happy to practice for a reduced fee (or probably free if it's mentioned that they got the anvil back).
-  * Will take a few more days to attach metal bands to it.
-  * Is eventually an AC + 1 bracer.

 * if exploring the crops dying, going upstream finds a split, one way which eventually leads to a lake, and the other continues on as a river
   * the river side eventually is about halfway blocked off with a large pile of animal corpses, broken logs, etc